Payal Tandon

 1. Define your Target GMAT Score

 Do you have a clear target score in mind or are you just testing the waters and hoping for a ‘good score’ in GMAT?
-What is a good GMAT score?
 The shortest answer to this is whatever score gets you in your target program with scholarships if you are aiming for one.
 Your target score should, therefore, be the median GMAT score required for your target program.
 If, however, you are looking to get a Scholarship/Fellowship, you must aim for 30 points over the median score.
 This would make your profile competitive with other students vying for Scholarships.

-If you are confused about how the current GMAT scores will translate to GFE scores, you can refer to this article – GMAT Focus Score & Percentile.
+If you are confused about how the new GMAT scoring works, refer to this article:- GMAT Focus Score & Percentile.

 Learn what is a good GMAT score for earning MBA scholarships in this article.